 The conversion rate of our Preferred Stock is subject to adjustment under certain circumstances, as described above under "Description of Securities-Preferred Stock-Preferred Stock."
-Section 305(c) of the Code and U.S. Treasury Regulations thereunder may treat a U.S. holder of our Preferred Stock as having received a constructive distribution includable in such U.S. holder's income in the manner as described above under "-Distributions on Preferred Stock and Common Stock," if and to the extent that certain adjustments in the conversion rate (or failures to make such an adjustment) increase the proportionate interest of such U.S. holder in our earnings and profits.
+Section 305(c) of the Code and U.S. Treasury Regulations thereunder may treat a U.S. holder of our Preferred Stock as having received a constructive distribution includable in such U.S. holder's income in the manner as described above under "- Distributions on Preferred Stock and Common Stock," if and to the extent that certain adjustments in the conversion rate (or failures to make such an adjustment) increase the proportionate interest of such U.S. holder in our earnings and profits.
 In certain other circumstances, an adjustment to the conversion rate of our Preferred Stock or a failure to make such an adjustment could potentially give rise to constructive distributions to U.S. holders of our common stock.
 Thus, under certain circumstances, U.S. holders may recognize income in the event of a constructive distribution even though they may not receive any cash or property.
-We are currently required to report the amount of any deemed distributions to the IRS, as well as either on our website or to holders not exempt from reporting.
+Subject to certain exceptions, we are generally required to report the amount of any deemed distributions to the IRS.